rbv188/IMU-algorithm/README.md

 # IMU-algorithm
 A sensor fusion algorithm to determine roll and pitch in 6-DOF IMU.
-Only roll and pitch values are determined, yaw values are not estimated.

 # Demo
 A demonstration using an Arduino Uno, MPU6050 and Processing software.